thierry-martinez/ocaml-in-python/README.md

 ### OCaml module compiled on the fly

-In the following example, we compile a module on the fly from Python.
+In the following example, we compile an OCaml module on the fly from Python.

 ```python
 import ocaml